MehdiK/mehdik.github.io/_posts/2010-12-09-orm-anti-patterns-part-1-active-record.md

 Martin Fowler who coined the term Active Record explains where and why this pattern should be used; but most of the times we use it just because it is easy without considering its ramifications on our project.
 In this article I will discuss Active Record as a pattern that is usually abused.
 "
 ---

+This post is part of my [ORM anti-pattern series](/orm-anti-patterns-series).
+If you like this post, make sure you check out other posts too.

 One of the patterns implemented by a few ORM frameworks is [Active Record][2]:
 "*An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.*", from [PoEAA][3] book.